ray-project/ray/doc/source/user-profiling.rst

     def actor_func(self):
         time.sleep(self.sleepValue)

-Remembering the suboptimality of ``ex1``, let's first see what happens if we attempt to perform all five ``actor_func()`` calls within a single actor:
+Recalling the suboptimality of ``ex1``, let's first see what happens if we attempt to perform all five ``actor_func()`` calls within a single actor:

 .. code-block:: python